icamys/php-sitemap-generator/README.md

 // will create also compressed (gzipped) sitemap
 $generator->toggleGZipFileCreation();

-// determine how many urls should be put into one file
+// determine how many urls should be put into one file;
+// this feature is useful in case if you have too large urls
+// and your sitemap is out of allowed size (50Mb)
-// according to standard protocol 50000 is maximum value (see http://www.sitemaps.org/protocol.html)
+// according to the standard protocol 50000 is maximum value (see http://www.sitemaps.org/protocol.html)
 $generator->setMaxURLsPerSitemap(50000);

 // sitemap file name